great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

 When working with a Filesystem Data Source and organizing Batches, the `batching_regex` argument determines the inclusion of multiple Batches into a single Data Asset, with each file that matches the `batching_regex` resulting in a single Batch.

-On the other hand, when utilizing a SQL Datasource, Data Assets include a single Batch by default, which can then be split into multiple Batches using splitters.
+SQL Datasource Data Assets include a single Batch by default.
+You can use splitters to split the single Batch into multiple Batches.

 For more information on partitioning a Data Asset into Batches, see [Manage Data Assets](/docs/guides/connecting_to_your_data/manage_data_assets_lp).
 :::